 Book the cheapest car rental deals in Bologna with us at Car Rental Milan Airport.
 We work with some of the industry’s top-notch names like Alamo and Europcar.
 They offer a great fleet of cars, covering almost all leading brands and all car types at a different price range.
 Our suppliers offer numerous drop-off locations and a variety of add-ons such as child seats, GPS etc. Pre-booking a rental car for Bologna is the best thing to do if you want to grab a fair deal.
 This is so because when compared to advance booking, the prices while booking at a short notice, are usually higher.

-We offer free cancelation up to 48 hours before the pickup time.
 You can call us or get in touch with us via live chat to cancel your booking or make amendments for the drop off location or duration.
 Book your Bologna car rental in advance and move around the city at a comfortable pace.

 Bologna is one of the best-kept secrets of Italy, and rightfully so, unpretentiousness still rings true in its makeup and makes it one of the best destination in Northern Italy.
 Rich in culture and cuisine, the city’s leaning towers and historic outlook make one fall in love with it instantly.